Father and Child Poem

 A foundation built on more than just what is spoken.

-It's commitments kept and promised that go unbroken.
+It's commitments kept and promises that go unbroken.

 An emotion so immense that nothing in this world can erase.